AwE9800/Personal-website/README.md

 ### What I learned

+This was my first react projekt.
 Throughout this project, I have learned how to use React and how to utilize routes.
 I have also experimented with using Redux and API.

 ### Continued development